 Grilling makes almost everything taste better, including artichokes!
 The trick to making a great grilled artichoke is doing most of the cooking before it ever hits the grill.
 The artichoke should be steamed and cooked till fully tender, but not overly soft.
 Brush them with oil, sprinkle with salt and pepper, then grill till you char some grill marks into the stem.
 The result is a tender, flavorful artichoke – a nice change of pace from the steamed variety.

 We are a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for us to earn fees by linking to Amazon.com and affiliated sites.

 1 hour 15 minutes

 Give your artichokes a smoky flavor by finishing them on the grill.
 Learn how to clean, prep, steam, grill and sauce for tender, smoky results.

 - 1/8 cup grapeseed oil, or any oil with a high smoke point

 - Salt and pepper

-- Peel the outer skin from the remaining stem.
-The stem can has a more bitter taste than the rest of the artichoke and removing the skin helps to take away some of the bitterness.
+Peel the outer skin from the remaining stem.
+The stem can have a more bitter taste than the rest of the artichoke and removing the skin helps to take away some of the bitterness.
 Rub exposed peeled stem with lemon.

 Note: Strictly kosher Jews have their own guidelines for cleaning and consuming artichokes, which differ from the tutorials that appear on my site.
 If you’re concerned, you can learn more on the OK website.